How does Relief International handle personal data for job applicants?

 - object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing; and

 - ask the organisation to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override the organisation’s legitimate grounds for processing data.

-If you would like to exercise any of these rights, please contact us on the details provided below; You can make a subject access request by contacting our Data Protection Officer: Stephen Croll by email [email protected]
+If you would like to exercise any of these rights, please contact us on the details provided below; You can make a subject access request by contacting our Data Protection Officer: Jamie Hall by email at [email protected].

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 This privacy notice was developed to provide a concise, transparent and in plain language to explanation of how we process information.
 If you require further information and detail of how we process personal information we are happy to provide any additional information or further explanation where needed.
 Any requests for this should be sent to the email address below.